-If you’re living from pay cheque to pay cheque and can’t seem to break the cycle, chances are you’re not alone, dear millennial.
-In fact, it may not have even been bad shopping habits that landed you here.
-Whether it’s an underpaying job, or a weekly rent payment that is far from sensible, in the words of financial adviser, from Honest Money, Jacqui Park: “There’s no time like the present” to stop spending frivolously and start saving.
-But before you downsize, start a side-hustle, or, cut up the credit cards; it’s worth noting the basics of saving, so when you do decide to forgo life’s little luxuries you are able to make the most of it.
+If you’re living from paycheck to paycheck and can’t seem to break the cycle, then you’re not alone.
+Whether it’s an underpaying job or exorbitant rent holding you back, according to financial adviser from Honest Money, Jacqui Park, “There’s no time like the present” to stop spending frivolously and start saving.
+But before you downsize, start a side hustle, or cut up the credit cards, it’s worth noting the basics of saving, so when you do decide to forgo life’s little luxuries you can make the most of it.

 How should we start preparing a savings plan?